 Twenty-five U.S. patents have been issued to us that relate to pimavanserin and NUPLAZID, including two that cover the compound generically and 15 that specifically cover pimavanserin, salts or polymorphs thereof, the use thereof for treating PD Psychosis, AD Psychosis, Alzheimer's disease indications, schizophrenia, bipolar disorder, Lewy body disease, sleep disorders, depression, and other methods of treatment.
 These patents also provide protection for certain methods of producing pimavanserin.
-The pimavanserin-specific patent and the PD Psychosis treatment patent are currently set to expire in June 2027 and August 2026. respectively.
+The pimavanserin-specific patent and the PD Psychosis treatment patent are currently set to expire in June 2027 and August 2026, respectively.
 The patent that covers polymorphs of pimavanserin is currently set to expire in June 2028.
 The patents that cover pimavanserin generically expire in 2021.
 In the United States, we are permitted to extend the term of one U.S. patent for the pimavanserin product.
 Our estimation of the above patent terms includes patent term adjustments made by the U.S. Patent and Trademark Office, but not patent term extensions.
-These patent terms may be subject to change based on any given patent term extension or any terminal disclaimer that reduces patent term.
+These patent laws are always changing and thus any modifications or new interpretations of the law may impact our patent terms.
 We note that the U.S. patent laws are always changing and thus any modifications or new interpretations of the law may impact our patent terms.
 We have 56 issued foreign patents that specifically cover pimavanserin, including patents in 38 European countries, Australia, Canada, China, Hong Kong, India, Japan, Mexico, New Zealand, Russia, Singapore and South Africa, which provide patent protection until 2024.
 We also have 53 issued foreign patents that cover polymorphs of pimavanserin and provide patent protection until 2025.
 We continue to prosecute patent applications directed to pimavanserin and to methods of treating various diseases using pimavanserin, either alone or in combination with other agents, worldwide.